Seria: Oil and gas

 The town sits atop the Seria oil field, which was discovered in 1929 and has been continuously in production since then.
+Between 1932 and 1959, the Brunei Government earned $340 million in royalties from Seria’s oil production, significantly boosting its financial assets, which rose from $309,724 in 1932 to $144.5 million by 1952.

 The Brunei Shell Petroleum (BSP) Company Limited is headquartered in Panaga and has various facilities related to the oil and gas industry in Seria.
 The Seria Refinery is the only refinery in Brunei and is located in the Sungai Bera area, together with the Seria Crude Oil Terminal (SCOT), the New Gas Compression Plant (NGCP) and the New Industrial Area (NIA).
 The open-air oil water treatment facility at the Sungai Bera Holding Basin (SBHB) has since been discontinued due to environmental reasons.

 Demography

 Religion

-Religions in Seria include Christianity, Sikhism, Hinduism, Islam and Buddhism.
-Among the Christian churches, there are the St. Margaret's Church and Church of Our Lady of Immaculate Conception.
+Religions practiced in Seria include Islam which is adhered to by the majority of the local population, and Christianity, Sikhism, Hinduism, as well as Buddhism which are practiced overwhelmingly by permanent residents, foreign workers and migrants.
+There are two mosques in Seria, the main and oldest being Masjid Pekan Seria (Pekan Seria Mosque).
+There are also Christian churches, including the St. Margaret's Church and Church of Our Lady of Immaculate Conception.

 Transportation

 Road

 Most of the roads within the municipality are surfaced.
 There are buses taking passengers to Bandar Seri Begawan and Miri from Seria.
 The Kuala Belait Highway from the Malaysian border west of Sungai Tujuh, Kuala Belait links up with multiple other highways leading to Bandar Seri Begawan and Muara Town.